Why do you need a travel checklist?

 Enjoy.

-(We have tried to keep this travel check list in some sort of order but forgive me if I go off on a tangent.
+(We have tried to keep this travel checklist in some sort of order, but forgive me if I go off on a tangent.
 It will be because I remembered something super important to tell you!)

 The Important Stuff That Needs Crossing Off The Check List First.